TymiaE/Cinema-Paradiso-Main/README.md

 ## Live Demo

-**This App uses a Heroku free plan, so I am afraid that it takes time to load the pages.**
+**This App uses a Heroku free plan,so I am afraid that it takes time to load the pages.**

 Check out [FRONTEND LIVE DEMO](/) here!!